HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Yeah, and this is Milt.
 Just on your question about short-term versus long-term, we're seeing some sequential improving trends in our managed care adjusted admissions.
 We reported we were down 1.9% in the first quarter of this year.
 Now that does include we're comping to leap year last year, and some impact of that would be leap year.
 But we're flat with managed care and other on the second quarter.
 So sequentially, the trends are improving, and we hope that we can continue to leverage off this.

-But – so it's hard to call right now (28:30) long term effect here, but when we look at the overall health insurance and (28:35) health insurance marketplace, it continues to be in very good shape.
+But – so it's hard to call right now into the long-term effect here, but when we look at the overall health insurance – employer health insurance marketplace, it continues to be in very good shape.
 And with respect to the number of covered lives, so that gives me some optimism about the future, and if we can execute our growth strategies, especially our strategies focused around the commercial book, including putting more capital in place that was referenced earlier in the call, I'm optimistic that we can continue and go back to a growth trend with respect to our commercial book.

 Victor L. Campbell - HCA Healthcare, Inc.